 Among the hardest decisions for indie writers and publishers is figuring out where and what to invest in on a limited budget to promote one’s book.
-In a series of posts, I’ll be talking about, respectively, our experience in promoting Psycho-Tropics by investing in: e-book promotions.
+This post takes a quick look at the value added by an e-book promotional campaign.
 (An earlier post examined our experience with Amazon ad campaigns.)

-In November, borrowing advice from Andrew Diamond (author of Warren Lane) set forth in this excellent blog post, we decided to follow Andrew’s strategy by running multiple e-book promotions for Psycho-Tropics.
+In November, borrowing advice from Andrew Diamond (author of Warren Lane) in an excellent blog post, we ran several e-book promotions for Psycho-Tropics.
 By e-book promotions, I’m referring to the many available services that, for a fee, will send out an email blast and post your book on their webpage (and maybe Facebook) advertising a discounted price for a limited period.

-We weren’t as organized as Andrew, and started too late to take advantage of some promotional services, which were already filled up for the dates we wanted, but we still sold 100 copies of Psycho-Tropics in four days at the discounted price of 99 cents.
-That is a whole lot more books than we usually sell in four days.
-So, it works!
+We weren’t as organized as Andrew, and started too late to take advantage of some promotional services, which were already filled up for the dates we wanted, but we sold 100 copies of Psycho-Tropics in four days, which is a lot more books than we usually sell in four days.
+So, it worked.

 “Marrying humor with suspense is not easy, but it comes across masterfully [in Psycho-Tropics] … A truly enjoyable read.” — Judge, 23rd Annual Writer’s Digest Self-Published Book Awards

 The accompanying photo lists the services we used and the cost of each.
 An additional service we used that’s not on the list is JustKindleBooks, which charged a fee of $50.